Warriors host Cavaliers as part of Christmas lineup

 In all, there are five games on Christmas, including some new faces.

-The Philadelphia 76ers' process has landed their promising young core its first marquee game, as they will open the day at noon ET on ESPN by visiting the New York Knicks.
+The Philadelphia 76ers' process has landed their promising young core its first marquee game, as they will open the day at noon ET on ESPN when they visit the New York Knicks.
 The Sixers, who haven't had a winning season since 2004-05, will be playing on Christmas for the first time since 2001.

 Whether Irving or Carmelo Anthony will be a part of those first two games is a mystery at this point, with both players being involved in trade talks.
 The makeups of the teams could significantly change between now and December.